annefried/annefried.github.io/_pages/publications.md

 2015
 ----

-Annemarie Friedrich and Manfred Pinkal: Automatic recognition of habituals: a three-way classification of clausal aspect.
+Annemarie Friedrich and Manfred Pinkal: [Automatic recognition of habituals: a three-way classification of clausal aspect](https://aclanthology.org/D15-1294/).
 September 2015.
 In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP).
-Lisbon, Portugal.
+Lisbon, Portugal. [[Code](https://github.com/annefried/sitent)]

-Kleio-Isidora Mavridou, Annemarie Friedrich, Melissa Peate Sørensen, Alexis Palmer and Manfred Pinkal: Linking discourse modes and situation entity types in a cross-linguistic corpus study.
+Kleio-Isidora Mavridou, Annemarie Friedrich, Melissa Peate Sørensen, Alexis Palmer and Manfred Pinkal: [Linking discourse modes and situation entity types in a cross-linguistic corpus study](https://aclanthology.org/W15-2702/).
 September 2015.
 In Proceedings of Linking Models of Lexical, Sentential and Discourse-level Semantics (LSDSem).
 Lisbon, Portugal.

-Mengfei Zhou, Anette Frank, Annemarie Friedrich and Alexis Palmer: Semantically Enriched Models for Modal Sense Classification.
+Mengfei Zhou, Anette Frank, Annemarie Friedrich and Alexis Palmer: [Semantically Enriched Models for Modal Sense Classification](https://aclanthology.org/W15-2705/).
 September 2015.
 In Proceedings of Linking Models of Lexical, Sentential and Discourse-level Semantics (LSDSem).
 Lisbon, Portugal.

-Annemarie Friedrich and Manfred Pinkal: Discourse-sensitive Automatic Identification of Generic Expressions.
+Annemarie Friedrich and Manfred Pinkal: [Discourse-sensitive Automatic Identification of Generic Expressions](https://aclanthology.org/P15-1123/).
 August 2015.
 In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics (ACL).
-Beijing, China.
+Beijing, China. [[Code](https://github.com/annefried/sitent)]

-Annemarie Friedrich, Alexis Palmer, Melissa Peate Sørensen and Manfred Pinkal: Annotating genericity: a survey, a scheme, and a corpus.
+Annemarie Friedrich, Alexis Palmer, Melissa Peate Sørensen and Manfred Pinkal: [Annotating genericity: a survey, a scheme, and a corpus](https://aclanthology.org/W15-1603/).
 June 2015.
 In Proceedings of the 9th Linguistic Annotation Workshop (LAW IX).
-Denver, Colorado, US.
+Denver, Colorado, US. [[Data](https://github.com/annefried/sitent)]

 2014
 ----

-Annemarie Friedrich and Alexis Palmer: Centering Theory in natural text: a large-scale corpus study.
+Annemarie Friedrich and Alexis Palmer: [Centering Theory in natural text: a large-scale corpus study](https://hildok.bsz-bw.de/files/254/p017.pdf ).
 October 2014.
 In Proceedings of KONVENS.
 Hildesheim, Germany.

-Anna Senina, Marcus Rohrbach, Wei Qiu, Annemarie Friedrich, Manfred Pinkal and Bernt Schiele: Coherent Multi-Sentence Video Description with Variable Level of Detail.
+Anna Senina, Marcus Rohrbach, Wei Qiu, Annemarie Friedrich, Manfred Pinkal and Bernt Schiele: [Coherent Multi-Sentence Video Description with Variable Level of Detail](https://hildok.bsz-bw.de/files/254/p017.pdf).
 September 2014.
 In Proceedings of the 36th German Conference on Pattern Recognition (GCPR).
 Münster, Germany.

-Annemarie Friedrich and Alexis Palmer: Situation entity annotation.
+Annemarie Friedrich and Alexis Palmer: [Situation entity annotation](https://aclanthology.org/W14-4921/).
 August 2014.
 In Proceedings of the 8th Linguistic Annotation Workshop (LAW VIII).
-Dublin, Ireland.
+Dublin, Ireland. [[Data](https://github.com/annefried/sitent)]

-Alexis Palmer and Annemarie Friedrich: Genre distinctions and discourse modes: Text types differ in their situation type distributions.
+Alexis Palmer and Annemarie Friedrich: [Genre distinctions and discourse modes: Text types differ in their situation type distributions](http://ceur-ws.org/Vol-1341/paper13.pdf).
 July 2014.
 In Proceedings of the Workshop on Frontiers and Connections between Argumentation Theory and Natural Language Processing.
 Forlì-Cesena, Italy.

-Annemarie Friedrich and Alexis Palmer: Automatic prediction of aspectual class of verbs in context.
+Annemarie Friedrich and Alexis Palmer: [Automatic prediction of aspectual class of verbs in context](https://aclanthology.org/P14-2085/).
 June 2014.
 In Proceedings of the 52nd Annual Meeting of the Association for Computational Linguistics (ACL).
-Baltimore, USA.
+Baltimore, USA. [[Code](https://github.com/annefried/sitent)]

-Annemarie Friedrich, Marina Valeeva and Alexis Palmer: LQVSumm: A Corpus of Linguistic Quality Violations in Multi-Document Summarization.
+Annemarie Friedrich, Marina Valeeva and Alexis Palmer: [LQVSumm: A Corpus of Linguistic Quality Violations in Multi-Document Summarization](https://aclanthology.org/L14-1467/)].
 May 2014.
 In Proceedings of the Ninth International Conference on Language Resources and Evaluation (LREC).
 Reykjavik, Iceland.

 2012
 ----

-Annemarie Friedrich, Nikos Engonopoulos, Stefan Thater and Manfred Pinkal: A Comparison of Knowledge-based Algorithms for Graded Word Sense Assignment.
+Annemarie Friedrich, Nikos Engonopoulos, Stefan Thater and Manfred Pinkal: [A Comparison of Knowledge-based Algorithms for Graded Word Sense Assignment](https://aclanthology.org/C12-2033/).
 December 2012.
 Proceedings of the 24th International Conference on Computational Linguistics (CoLing).
 Mumbai, India.

-Casey Redd Kennington, Martin Kay and Annemarie Friedrich: Suffix Trees as Language Models.
+Casey Redd Kennington, Martin Kay and Annemarie Friedrich: [Suffix Trees as Language Models](https://aclanthology.org/L12-1378/).
 May 2012.
 In Proceedings of the Eight International Conference on Language Resources and Evaluation (LREC).
 Istanbul, Turkey.